-We are crossing the boundaries here into philosophy, psychology, and managing one's life in order to experience more freedom and more fulfillment.
+We are crossing the boundaries here into philosophy, psychology, productivity, and managing one's life in order to experience more freedom and more fulfillment.
 This is a vital component, in my opinion, to the next higher level in life.

 FREEDOM FROM WHAT?

 From whatever ties you down and limits you!